oscos/rb130/study_guides/lesson1_concepts.md

 #### Yielding with an argument

 One way in which blocks are similar to methods is they too can take in arguments.
-These arguments can be assigned as block parameters when the block is invoked.
-This provides users with flexibility when invoking a method.
-They can assign the block parameters to local variables within the block which can then be used to output a message or pass the local variables as arguments to other methods.
+When `yield` is called, we can pass in arguments and assigned them to the block parameters when the block is invoked.
+This provides users with flexibility when invoking a method as they can assign the block parameters to local variables.
+These block local variables can then be used to output a message or pass the local variables as arguments to other methods.

 ```ruby
 def greeting(name)